Our Lips are Sealed

 Inhaling the chilly winter air, he picked up her sweet scent immediately.
 It tugged at him, unearthing memories from more pleasant times, and dusting off moments of tranquility when he was simply being and not dwelling on past horrors or the uncertainties of the future.

-Closing his eyes for a second to refocus his attention on his surroundings, he could tell with certainty that Madeline had moved from the shop to the agency building.
-The last thing he wanted was to be spotted by Madeline, so he decided to duck into the stationary store.
+Closing his eyes for a second to refocus his attention on his surroundings, he could tell with certainty that Madeline was still in the agency building’s lobby.
+The last thing he wanted was to be spotted by her, so he decided to duck into the stationary store.

 As soon as the all-too-common retail door chime triggered, Cameron smelled a cat.
 Likewise, Levi picked up on the distinct aroma of a canidae.
 Refusing to show even the slightest hint of surprise, he lowered his hood and proceeded to leisurely make his way around the shop, browsing here and there.